genomearchitect/genomearchitect.github.io/_pages/users-guide.md

 * Locate a chromosomal region of interest.
 * Determine whether a feature in an existing evidence track provides a reasonable gene model to start annotating.
-* Drag the selected feature to the ‘User Annotation’area, creating an initial gene model.
+* Drag the selected feature to the 'User Annotation' area, creating an initial gene model.
 * Use editing functions to edit the gene model if necessary.
 * Check your edited gene model for consistency with existing homologs by exporting the FASTA formatted sequence and searching a protein sequence database, such as UniProt or the NCBI Non Redundant (NR) database, and by conducting preliminary functional assignments using the Gene Ontology (GO) database.

-When annotating gene models using Apollo, remember that you are looking at a ‘frozen’ version of the genome assembly.
+When annotating gene models using Apollo, remember that you are looking at a 'frozen' version of the genome assembly.
 This means that you will not be able to modify the assembled genome sequence itself, but you will be able to instruct Apollo to take into account modifications to the reference sequence and calculate their consequences.
 For instance, for any given protein coding gene, Apollo is able to predict the consequences that deleting a string of nucleotide residues will have on the coding sequence.

 # NAVIGATION